thlg057/mo5-blog/content/en/days/day-5-nas-rag-server.md

 OpenMediaVault disables this by default.

-⚠️ Important:
-- do not manually edit `sshd_config`
-- OMV may overwrite changes

-👉 You must go through the OMV interface.
+⚠️ Important: do not manually edit `sshd_config` as OMV may overwrite changes.
+You must go through the OMV interface.

 ### The (clean) solution